 Validating the Block Body

 Validating the block body consists of verifying all the transactions in the block.
-This can be done in parallel as each transaction should be valid independent of one another.
+This can be done in parallel as each transaction should be valid and independent of one another.
 See Transaction Verification on how a transaction is verified.